rubo77/Lalumo/dev/plan.md

 - Decided to eliminate the separate native-app-detector.js file and all related build handling (webpack, mobile-build.sh, ios-build.sh).
 Instead, set window.isNativeApp directly in main code (e.g., index.js or inline in index.html) for simpler, more robust native app detection.
 - Webpack CopyWebpackPlugin rule removed as it is no longer needed.
 - native-app-detector.js file and all related build handling have been removed.
 Inline native app detection is now used in index.html.
+- User requested to merge ios-build.sh logic into mobile-build.sh using a flag, since differences are minimal.
+- User noted that the sound asset check/copy in build scripts is redundant and has been removed, as the whole public directory is already synced.

 ## Task List
 - [x] Identify all relevant touch event handlers for buttons/interactions